johannaojeling/go-beam-pipeline/README.md

 ## Introduction

-This project contains a pipeline and a number of IO transforms developed with the Apache Beam Go SDK.
+This project contains a pipeline with a number of IO transforms developed with the Apache Beam Go SDK.
 It can be run with DirectRunner or DataflowRunner.

 The pipeline reads from a source and writes to a sink.
 Which source and sink to use can be configured in a templated yaml file, which is passed to the program as an argument.
 Example configuration is in the [config](config) folder.